hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 When you start an application from scratch domain objects are easy to find, but **they are not at the design center of your application**.
 Instead, they are a trap for the unwary.
-If you fixate on domain object, you will tend to coerce behavior into them.
+If you fixate on domain objects, you will tend to coerce behavior into them.
 Design experts **notice** domain objects without concentrating on them; they **focus not on these objects but on the messages that pass between them**.
 These messages are the guides that lead you to discover other objects, ones that are just as necessary but far less obvious.

 The **transition from class-based design to message-based design is a turning point in your design career**.
 The message-based perspective yields more flexible applications than does the class-based perspective.
-Changing the fundamental design question from “I know I need this class, what should it do?” to “I need to send this message, who should respond to it?” is the first step in that direction.
+Changing the fundamental design question from “I know I need this class, what should it do?” to **“I need to send this message, who should respond to it?”** is the first step in that direction.

 You don't send messages because you have objects, you have objects because you send messages.